Ranked Enumeration of Conjunctive Query Results: Introduction

 \item Finally, we show lower bounds (conditional and unconditional) for our algorithmic results.
 In particular, we show that subject to a popular conjecture, the logarithmic factor in delay cannot be removed.
-Additionally, we show that for two particular classes of ranking functions, we can characterize for which acyclic queries it is possible to achieve logarithmic delay with linear preprocessing time, and for which it is not. \end{enumerate}
+Additionally, we show that for two particular classes of ranking functions, we provide simple properties over the hypergraph that characterize whether it is possible to achieve logarithmic delay with linear preprocessing time for a large class of fully acyclic CQs. \end{enumerate}